House Training a Puppy

 – Treats: Utilize scrumptious morsels to reward your puppy for successful moments outside.
 By rewarding the good behaviors outside you are increasing the probability of more successes to come!

 – A Signal: Your puppy needs a way to tell you he has to go outside.
 Some pups will scratch or sniff at the floor, but what if you aren’t near to see the sign?
 A bell on a string tied to the door will help your dog signal you when he needs to go outside.

-- When your dog goes outside each time he will hear the ringing of the bell.
+When your dog goes outside each time he will hear the ringing of the bell.
 Soon he is bound to jiggle the bell with his paw or his nose, at which point immediately reward him by taking him outside.
 He will quickly get the idea that the ringing of the bell equals going outside and he will begin ringing the bell on his own!

-Potty training does not have to be an impossible quandary it can instead be viewed as your first chance to build a bond and teach your puppy what excitement and joy his new life holds!
-Understand his needs and be kind and patient by using praise and rewards to teach him what you want.
-House training a puppy will be a snap if you follow these simple irrefutable, verified rules.
+Housebreaking and potty training do not have to be impossible quandaries for you and your family.
+Instead, it can be viewed as your first chance to build a bond and teach your pup what excitement and joy his new life holds!
+The goal of puppy-proofing is essentially protection of your puppy and your property.
+Because one thing’s for sure: If there’s trouble to be found, you can bet your bottom dollar that your puppy’s going to find it!
+I promise you that if you take the time to train your puppy, understand your pup’s needs and be kind and patient by using praise and rewards to teach him what you want, he will be housetrained in no time.